DanShud/EEG-Mind-wandering/README.md

 We utilized Fourier transformation from MNE EEG python package to quantify the power of theta and alpha frequencies 5000 ms prior to stimuli
 ### Training Model
 We group data by the two different tasks: “sart” and “stroop”.
 2/3 of data points are used for training, 1/3 of data points are used for testing.
 Since each subject only has around 10-15 data points, using this partition will avoid a very discrete accuracy.
 The training was done using SVM, "rbf" kernel.
 Please look at the **ModelTraining folder** for more information.

+### Vizualization
+Run stroop_from_sart or svm_individual.py with the -v flag from the ModelTraining Directory
 ### Results
 - For training on individual subjects, the average accuracy was 55%
 - For training on Sart data and testing on Stroop data, accuracy was 56%